isgasho/kita/README.md

 ## Plugins

-UIKit provides a general api to call system capabilities by implement plugins.
+Kita provides a general api to call system capabilities by implement plugins.

 Here are some builtin plugins: